datadesk/census-data-aggregator/README.rst

     - The margin of error for the number of units in the range

 Also expects the number of simulations to run (default = 50) and an optional seed if you want your results to be replicable.
 Note that due to the simulation, this function takes some time to run.
 The example takes a little over a minute.
+Increasing the number of runs should increase your precision (with diminishing returns) at the cost of a slower run time.
+If you do not set the seed, another call of the function with the same inputs is not guaranteed to return the same answer.

 .. code-block:: python